 If you are an EOS Implementer® or a company running on EOS®, you’ve likely encountered a tool from the EOS Toolbox™, The Assistance Track™.
-The Assistance Track™ is taught at different intervals of the EOS® journey, and it is the last tool in the toolbox.
-However, it is a vital component to your success as a business person.
+The Assistance Track™ is taught at different intervals of the EOS® journey, and it is a vital component to your success as a business person.

 The Assistance Track™ has five steps: